 33) No Smoking at Playing Venues:

-SSC members must comply with a posted no-smoking signs at playing venues.
-For example, there is no smoking on any school properties.
+SSC members must comply with posted no-smoking signs at playing venues.
+For example, there is no smoking allowed on any school board properties.
 Players who break no-smoking guidelines that cause loss of venues are subject to the sanctions posted here.
 Please note: This rule applies to cigarettes, marijuana and electronic smoking devices.

 34) Games Scheduled on Statutory and Religious Holidays:

 In general, Sport and Social Club games occur when venues are open for use.
 This means that games can occur on statutory and religious holidays.
 Games that fall on religious holidays that occur on dates other than recognized statutory holidays by the federal government of Canada or the provincial government of Ontario will not be re-scheduled by Sport and Social Club.
 Individuals and teams affected by this guidelines are absolutely free to choose not to play their games; however, Sport and Social Club will not be responsible for rescheduling of games or any financial damages for teams or individuals wishing to observe their religious holidays.
 If you are unsure whether or not your Sport and Social Club league is affected by these guidelines, please make sure to check at the sports offered page in the specific details of your program.

 Parking is not guaranteed at any of our venues.
 If you wish to drive to a venue, it is your responsibility to park legally and obey all parking signs and laws.
 SSC bears no responsibility if you fail to comply with parking signs and laws.
 SSC is also not responsible for such things like tickets, towing, or damages such as windshields or break-ins.